Medically reviewed by Drugs.com. Last updated on Oct 13, 2020.

 Epiglottitis is caused by an infection or an injury.

 Hib spreads through infected droplets coughed or sneezed into the air.
-It's possible to harbor Hib in your nose and throat without becoming sick — though you still have the potential to spread the bacteria to others.
+It's possible to harbor Hib in your nose and throat without becoming sick — though you still can spread the bacteria to others.

 In adults, other bacteria and viruses also can cause inflammation of the epiglottis, including:

-- Streptococcus pneumoniae (pneumococcus), another bacterium that can cause meningitis, pneumonia, ear infections and blood infection (septicemia)
+- Streptococcus pneumoniae (pneumococcus), another bacterium that can cause meningitis, pneumonia, ear infection and blood infection (septicemia)

-- Streptococcus A, B and C, a group of bacteria that also can cause diseases ranging from strep throat to blood infections
+- Streptococcus A, B and C, a group of bacteria that can cause diseases ranging from strep throat to blood infection